 Crossroads of the history of the twentieth century, Berlin was bound to dedicate a monument to one of the darkest moments of our past: in an area located just 1 km from the Brandenburg Gate, 2711 concrete blocks of varying heights make up the Holocaust Memorial, an act of commemoration for the 6 million Jews exterminated during the Nazi era.

-For the construction of the monument was called an international tender for which they were examined over 500 projects, choosing finally the American architect Peter Eisenman.
+For the construction of the monument was called an international tender for which they have examined over 500 projects, choosing finally the American architect Peter Eisenman.

 Opening hours: open air